sparkzilla/bucket-list/readme.md

 Validation for the input form (in the /sights/ POST controller) should be moved into a separate function.

+Should probably do the URL encoding as a separate function

 **Potentials**

 I wanted to add images for each of the site, city and country detail pages, using Google Places API, but it required the http-get gem.
 I may give it a go outside the project.